 #12: Meniere’s Disease –

 This medical condition occurs when excessive fluid builds up in the inner ear.
-The excess fluid puts pressure on the vestibular nerve causing varying periods of dizziness.
+The excess fluid puts pressure on the vestibular nerve causing the condition.

 If you notice you are experiencing frequent dizzy spells, please feel free to contact Physiotherapy First at 905-796-6662 to schedule an initial consultation today!
-Once the cause for your dizziness is determined, we can create a personalized treatment plan to suit your needs.
+Once we know the cause, we can create a personalized treatment plan to suit your needs.

 July 17, 2021